VedantHanda771/SkillCode/README.md

-# CheatCode
+# SkillCode

-CheatCode is a web-based application designed to replicate and enhance the functionalities of LeetCode.
+SkillCode is a web-based application designed to replicate and enhance the functionalities of LeetCode.
 It enables users to solve coding problems, visualize solutions through flow charts, and manage courses.
 The platform integrates React for the frontend and MongoDB for data management.
-CheatCode provides features like CRUD operations for questions, courses, users, and more.
+SkillCode provides features like CRUD operations for questions, courses, users, and more.

 ---